brampf/resitfy/README.md

 </a>
 </p>

-A Swift library to build REST client applications
+A Swift library to quickly build REST client apps.

 ## Description

-Since REST is so common these days, implementing REST interfaces in [Swift](https://swift.org)  requires a lot of boilderplate code.
-This library provides a extremely straightforward approach to implement those quick and sometimes even dirty ;)
+Even with REST being extremely common these days, implementing REST interfaces in [Swift](https://swift.org)  requires a lot of boilderplate code.
+This library provides a extremely straightforward approach to implement REST intefaces quick and easy.
+It offers nice and clean syntax which wraps around the standard `URLRequest` and `JSONEncoder` / `JSONDecoder` implementations.

 ## Getting started

-### Package Manager
+### Swift Package Manager

 With the swift package manager, add the library to your dependencies
 ```swift